croddy1/roddy_colin_spring2017/final/readme.md

 <img src="analysis/ana_5/IndoGasVsTemp.png" width="700">

 Indonesia's plot seems to show more correlation between Indonesia's emissions and its gas emissions.
-The paths of both generally fallow the same pattern and the CO2 precedes the rise in temperatures as you'd expect.
+The paths of both generally follow the same pattern and the CO2 precedes the rise in temperatures as you'd expect.
 There is not a direct correlation, however, which suggests there is more that needs to be taken into account than just the level of emissions.
 Indonesia's total emissions rate is also much more chaotic than China's and it'd be interesting to understand why.

-To better evaluate if there is a correlation between total emissions and rise in temperature I plotted the two in a scatterplot and applied a line of best fit.
-As can be seen in the graph below, there is a positive correlation between the two in that the higher emissions, the more likely the temperature is to increase as well.
+Since I was having trouble finding a trend at such a granular level, I decided take a step back.
+To better evaluate if there is a correlation between greenhouse gases and temperature rise, I plotted the the deltas of both temperature and emissions between 1970 and 2013.
+Using the scatterplot below, I was able to apply a line of best fit for the global data.
+As can be seen in the graph, there is a positive correlation between the two in that the higher emissions, the more likely the temperature is to increase as well.

 <img src="analysis/ana_5/tempVsEms.png" width="600">

 Global temperature and weather patterns are extremely complex and are effected by a myriad of variables.
-I think if I were to continue analyzing this information, I'd want to include the temperature of the ocean and perhaps reduce the resolution of focus and move to an area view of temperature rather than countries.
+I think if I were to continue analyzing this information, I would include the temperature of the ocean and perhaps reduce the resolution of focus and move to an area view of temperature rather than countries.

 ## Additional Instructions to Run Code